 - The student is expected to respect and properly care for all property and equipment issued in conjunction with the activity.
 Team uniforms are property of the school.
 Students who negligently lose or cause undue damage to a uniform will be charged for their replacement. **All sports uniforms are due to Mrs. Martinez no later than 1 week after the athlete’s last participation in an activity.

-Please click on the link below if your student is interested in a spring sport (baseball, softball or boys volleyball).
-This online permission slip must be completed prior to the first day of practice (Feb.
-5).
-All uniforms from the winter season must be turned in to room 20.
+Please click on the link below if your student is interested in track (grades 4-6).
+This online permission slip must be completed prior to the first day of practice (Monday, April 9).
+All uniforms from the spring season must be turned in to room 20.